Skip to main content

 Overview

-I've been at Cardiff University since 1996 when I started my Masters degree, and I've stuck around.
-My interests, which inform both my research and teaching, focus on often overlooked issues and individuals in twentieth century British political history.
+I've been at Cardiff University since 1996 when I started my Masters degree, then stuck around.
+My interests, which inform both my research and teaching, focus on less familar aspects of twentieth century British political history.
 For example, current projects include an exploration of the constitutionally murky position of deputy to the British prime minister and a study of the complex relationship between architecture and politics.
 I also teach an innovative module that uses biography to help explore features of post-war British political history.

 I'm also involved in pedagogic research, with a particular focus on information literacy.
 My work in this area focuses on exploring the ways in which students have adapted their information behaviours to cope with technological change.
 Related to this interest, I'm involved with the PSA Teaching and Learning Network, and presented a webinar on 'Information Literacy in a Changed Learning Environment' as part of the joint PSA/BISA series established as a response to the challenge to tertiary education posed by the Covid-19 pandemic.